Donald Trump: The Origin Story of an American Actor, Part 3/7

-In the 1970s, Donald Trump was about to experience a meteoric rise to fame and fortune.
-Today, many of us unfamiliar with his background have accepted the fictional account of Donald’s path to power that he himself insists upon.
-But, factually speaking, how exactly did Donald Trump end up where he finds himself today?
-How exactly did he come about his vast wealth, influence, and media ubiquity?
+In the 1970s, Donald was about to experience a meteoric rise to fame and fortune.
+How exactly did this happen?
+How exactly did Donald come about his vast wealth, influence, and media ubiquity?

 Remember that Fred Trump had decided his oldest son Freddy would take over the family business.
-But over the years, it became clear that Freddy’s heart was not invested in the same plan his father had created for him.
-As we recall, Freddy’s disinterest in the apartment management profession unleashed an unspeakable amount of bile upon him from his father.
-Mercilessly taunted, mocked and ridiculed by Fred from a young age, even younger Donald absorbed every bit of this domestic toxicity.
+But Freddy simply wasn’t on board with his domineering father’s plan for his future.
+As a result of Freddy’s decision not to follow in his father’s professional footsteps, Freddy was mercilessly taunted, mocked and ridiculed by Fred from a young age.
+Even younger Donald was right there to observe and absorb every bit of this domestic toxicity.
 Freddy was a calm person.
 Freddy was a nice person.
 Freddy was an honest person.
-Young Donald observed all of this, and all of the abuse his father heaped upon his older brother.
-Accordingly, Donald seems to have landed on a simple conclusion: if I act the opposite of how Freddy would act, I just might get dad to like me.
-Or at least get dad to not come at me the way he does with Freddy.
+Young Donald observed all of this, and all of the abuse his father heaped upon his older brother, year after year.
+Unsurprisingly, Donald seems to have learned a simple lesson: to avoid his father’s rath, don’t act like Freddy.

-This fictional version of how Donald Trump originally became wealthy was presented to the American public for at least the first thirty years of Donald’s career.
-The main medium for spreading this misinformation was the NYT.
+This fictional version of how Donald originally became wealthy was presented to the American public for at least the first thirty years of Donald’s career.
+The main medium for spreading this misinformation was the New York Times.

 But Fred’s real estate empire was not “tiny,” it was gargantuan.
 Fred became an extraordinarily wealthy man, but in Donald’s own telling, he always plays this down.
 Why?
 Why lie about your own father’s success, even long after he died?
 It’s very simple.
-Donald lies about his father’s wealth for two reasons.
-One, he wants us all to imagine that he is far richer than his father ever was.
-Accordingly, we should revere Donald even more for surpassing the enormously successful business empire his father built and profited from.
-But perhaps more importantly, Donald also wants us to imagine that he was some chimney-sweep of a kid who scraped and saved and used his own sheer cunning and superior intellect to transform himself from rags to riches.
+Donald lies about his father’s wealth because he wants us to imagine that he was some chimney-sweep of a kid who scraped and saved and used his own sheer cunning and superior intellect to transform himself from rags to riches.

 The problem is that none of that is true.
 We already know that Donald grew up as a rich kid.
-But even today, when asked to speak to how he started his career, how he initially established the brand he’s created for himself today, Donald remains too proud, and too embarrassed by the truth to allow it to escape.
+But even today, when asked to speak to how he started his career, how he initially established the brand he’s created for himself today, Donald remains too proud to allow the truth to escape.
 Unhappily for Donald, the rest of us now have access to the internet.
 It’s quite a straightforward process to find out if what he tells us about his past is true or false.

 To this day, Donald blatantly and extravagantly lies to the public about how he became so wealthy.